Visiting Distinguished Faculty Program

-The VDF program will provide up to $1500 for an honorarium and/or to defray travel costs.
+The VDF program will provide up to $2,000 for the honorarium and travel costs.
 The student's college or department is expected to cover any remaining travel expenses.

 Departments and programs are invited to nominate dissertations that are considered to have unusually high merit.
-Nominations should be made by the student’s major professor.
-The nomination application form is found here in PDF or in WORD
+Nominations should be made by the student’s major professor and endorsed by the Director of Graduate Studies.
+The online nomination application form is found below:

-Nomination applications must be submitted by September 1 for the fall competition and by February 15 for the spring/summer competition.
-The award will be announced by Sept.
-15 and early March respectively.
-The student must sit for the defense within one calendar year of the award date or the funding will be forfeited.
+Nomination applications must be submitted by October 1 for the fall competition and by March 1 for the spring competition.
+The award will be announced by October 15 and March 15 respectively.
+The student must sit for the defense within one calendar year of the award date.

 The award selection committee will base decisions on the following criteria:

 - Overall merit of the dissertation as defined by the student's major professor